BetSmartMedia/Lazorse/README.md

 function is called with `this` bound to a context containing the following keys:

  - `req` and `res`: request and response objects direct from connect.
- - `data` and `ok`: Callbacks that will set the data property for the rendering layer.
+ - `data` and `ok`: Callbacks that will set `res.data` for the rendering layer.
     (Don't worry, that's next).
-The only difference is that `ok` does _not_ handle errors, it only accepts a single argument and assumes that's what you want to return to the client. `data` on the other hand, will treat the first argument as an error in typical node callback style.
+The only difference is that `ok` does _not_ handle errors, it only accepts a single argument and assumes that's what you want to return to the client. `data` on the other hand, will treat the first argument as an error in the idiomatic node style.
  - `link`: Takes a route shortName and a context object and returns the result of expanding the corresponding URI template in that context.

-Although the examples have taken no parameters, handlers _do_ get one parameter: the request context.
-This means you can use fat-arrow handlers if necessary.
+Although the example handlers have taken no parameters, lazorse does pass them one parameter: the request context.
+This is meant to enable fat-arrow handlers in situations where that's more convenient.

 ### Rendering

 Lazorse includes no templating.
 Instead, rendering is handled as another middleware in the stack.
-The default rendering middleware supports (bare-bones) HTML and JSON.
+The default rendering middleware supports JSON and (very ugly) HTML.
 It inspects the `Accept` header to see what the client wants, and falls back to JSON when it can't provide it.
 You can easily add or override the renderer for a new content type like so: